nessshon/token-access-control-bot/README.md

 [![Redis](https://img.shields.io/badge/Redis-Yes?logo=redis&color=white)](https://redis.io/)
 [![Docker](https://img.shields.io/badge/Docker-blue?logo=docker&logoColor=white)](https://www.docker.com/)

-Access Control Bot is a specialized bot that utilizes NFT tokens and/or Jettons to manage access to your private Telegram chats.
+TON Token Access Control Bot is a specialized bot that utilizes NFT tokens and/or Jettons to manage access to your private
+Telegram chats.
 This convenient solution allows you to control who has access to your groups and when, using tokens as unique non-transferable identifiers for each participant.